 In 1906, it was re-designed as the Empire Theatre to the plans of architects Harrison & Hatrell.
 The façade had an open balcony above the centrally placed entrance, framed by a pair of Corinthian column on each side.
 On top was a arched window, which supported a pediment on top.
 Inside the auditorium, seating was provided in orchestra, dress circle and balcony levels.
 Bioscope films were being screened by 1908 as part of the variety programme.
 It became the first building in Coventry to hold a Cinematograph Licence after the new Cinematograph Act of Parliament came into force in January 1910.

 New owners took over in January 1927, and in 1929, a Standaart 2Manual/4Ranks organ was installed.
 This Dutch made instrument had its console fixed in the centre of the orchestra pit, and was opened by organist Percy Milton.
 Disaster struck during the screening of a programme “Runaway Bride” and “Midnight Follies” on 23rd April 1931, when a fire began in the roof of the building, spreading to all parts (apart from the concrete projection box at the rear of the upper balcony).
 A new company Empire (Coventry) Ltd. was formed, headed by Leon Salberg & Capt.
 S. Clift, and they were bought into by the Associated British Cinemas(ABC) chain who employed their ‘in-house’ architect W.R.
 Glen to assist in the redesign the cinema internally, to the plans of the architectural firm Satchwell & Roberts.

 It was re-named ABC Empire in 1969.
-The ABC was closed on 3rd July 1971 with “House of Shadows” and “The Travelling Executioner”.
+The ABC was closed on 3rd July 1971 with Jonathan Frid in “House of Dark Shadows” and Stacey Keach in “The Travelling Executioner”.
 It was demolished and the area was redeveloped.